apetros/sps-cut/content/courses/een442/_index.md

 Due to special circumstances, this year the course is following a blended learning schedule with 2 hours in person + 1 hours online.
 This might be modified according to the requirements and the regulations.

-1. Theory delivered through lectures (in class ≈ 32 hours)
+- Theory delivered through lectures (in class ≈ 26 hours)
-2. Practical examples (in class ≈ 12 hours)
+- Practical examples (online ≈ 12 hours)
-3. Hardware laboratory work (in class ≈ 8 hours)
+- Hardware laboratory work (in lab ≈ 8 hours)
-   a.
-Three-Phase AC Power Circuits: Connection, system familiarization, Wye-Delta connections, power measurements.
+    1. Three-Phase AC Power Circuits: Connection, system familiarization, Wye-Delta connections, power measurements.
-   b.
-Power Factor Correction: Power factor and power factor correction.
+    2. Power Factor Correction: Power factor and power factor correction.
-   c.
-AC / DC Motors and Generators: Connection and familiarization, losses and efficiency.
+    3. AC / DC Motors and Generators: Connection and familiarization, losses and efficiency.

 ## Assessment